huaminghuangtw/Evergreen-Notes/Permanent-Notes/Never gossip about others.md

 ---
 created: 2025-02-20T10:08:47
-modified: 2025-06-07T17:38:55
+modified: 2025-06-12T08:01:01
 ---

 > _“Great minds discuss ideas; average minds discuss events; small minds discuss people.” — Eleanor Roosevelt_

+> _“When you judge another, you do not define them, you define yourself.” — Dr. Wayne Dyer_

 ---

 Do not gossip.
 Just don't do it.

----

-When you judge others, you do not define them; you define yourself.

 ---